keyskyng/Responsive-Restaurant-Website/README.md

 # Responsive-Restaurant-Website
 This is my responsive design website for restaurant.
-I have used HTML, CSS and JavaScript
+I have used HTML, CSS and JavaScript.
+The project is inspired by "10 Mega Responsive Websites with HTML, CSS, and JavaScript" by George Lomidze, Develope